Frequently Asked Questions

 - The Writing and Learning Center offers free peer-to-peer tutoring for students, which can help students make connections and get help with their coursework.

 - Join a club that matches your interests and connect with those students online.
 Many clubs are meeting virtually weekly or more.
 Search for clubs at https://clubs.calpoly.edu/clubs-directory.

-Is there indoor study space available during winter quarter?
+Is there indoor study space available during spring quarter?

 How will the Graduation Writing Requirement (GWR) be offered in a virtual setting?

 - There are 2 ways to complete the GWR requirement (https://writingandlearning.calpoly.edu/gwr):

 - Pass a GWR-certified upper-division course with a C or better on a major writing assignment and a final course grade of C or better with at least 35% of the final grade based on the cumulative grade of all writing projects; OR,